 Value addition & marketing

-cotton is sold to a local ginnery that separate seed from fiber to produce cotton lint.
+cotton is sold to a local ginnery that separates seed from fiber to produce cotton lint.
 The majority of ginneries purchase seed cotton directly from the farmers, while roughly 30% of seed cotton is sold to agents before being sold finally to ginners.
 Ginners are the key actors between producers and manufacturers.

 About 10% of ginned cottonseed is used for replanting as recycled seed, and the remainder is crushed by oilseed processors to make seed cake for animal feed and edible oil.

-Cottage level value addition include
+Cottage-level value addition include